 Research and development activities are highly risky and the results obtained therefrom may not yield any of the anticipated benefits.
 The development of a product candidate into a new drug requires the conduct of many tests on animals and humans, all of which must comply with stringent regulation and require substantial investments.
-There can be no assurance that any research and development program designed to develop a new formulation, a new drug, a new mode of administration or provide a new treatment, such as the development of the F8 Formulation and the Pen, the development of tesamorelin for the potential treatment of NASH in the general population and the development of our PDCs resulting from our SORT1+ Technology[TM] platform, will end up generating positive results leading up to an approved formulation, label expansion, new medical device or a new product by a regulatory authority.
-The failure to develop a new formulation, a new method of treatment, new mode of administration or a drug product could hamper the future growth of our business and have long-term adverse effects on our potential revenues and operating results.
+There can be no assurance that any research and development program designed to develop a new formulation, a new drug, a new mode of administration or provide a new treatment, such as the development of the F8 Formulation and the Pen, the development of tesamorelin for the potential treatment of NASH in the general population and the development of our peptide-drug conjugates resulting from our SORT1+ Technology[TM] platform, will end up generating positive results leading up to an approved formulation, label expansion, new formulation, a new method of treatment, new mode of administration or a drug product could hamper the future growth of our business and have long-term adverse effects on our potential revenues and operating results.